-Note: No change of competitor/ crew may be made after publication of the publication of the list of crews eligible to take the start.
+Note: No change of competitor/ crew may be made after the first car has taken to starters orders.

-- vi) Where the Entrant is not a member of the crew, an MSA Entrant's license number must be declared on the entry form failing which the Entrant's name cannot be published in the program or in the results. - vii) During Pre-Event Documentation, it is compulsory for both crew members to sign the official sign-on document.
-All competitors must be in possession of all relevant documents which they may be required to present to the organiser's as per GCR 98 and GCR 159. - viii) By the fact of signing the entry form, the entrant, crew and all the crew members submit themselves to the provisions specified in the GCR's and their appendices, these regulations, the Championship regulations, and the supplementary regulations. - ix) The organiser's reserve the right to refuse the entry of a competitor or a driver without having to give a reason for the refusal.
-However, they must send to MSA detailed reasons for this refusal, which reasons must be acceptable to MSA. - x) The maximum number of entrants will be specified in the supplementary regulations.
+- vi) Where the Entrant is not a member of the crew, an MSA Entrants licence number must be declared on the entry form, failing which the Entrant's name cannot be published in the program or in the results. - vii) During Pre-Event Documentation, it is compulsory for both crew members to sign the official sign-on document.
+All competitors must be in possession of all relevant documents which they may be required to present to the organiser as per GCR 98 and GCR 159. - viii) By the fact of signing the entry form, the entrant, crew and all the crew members submit themselves to the provisions specified in the GCRs and their appendices, these regulations, the Championship regulations, and the supplementary regulations. - ix) The organiser reserves the right to refuse the entry of a competitor or a driver without having to give a reason for the refusal.
+However, they must send MSA in writing stating the detailed reasons for this refusal, which reasons must be acceptable to MSA. - x) The maximum number of entrants will be specified in the supplementary regulations.